elabftw/elabdoc/doc/user-guide.rst

 You can specify a PubChem CID (a unique identifier for all compounds present in PubChem), or a CAS number (a unique identifier present for most compounds).
 Input the number (CID or CAS) and click Search.
 A preview of the data is displayed below.
 If that is the correct compound, click Import.

 Your newly imported compound is now visible in the table listing them all.
-Double-clik it to further edit its properties.
+Double-click it to further edit its properties.

 .. figure:: img/compounds-edit.png
     :align: center